microsoft/fluentui/packages/react-switch/Spec.md

 Amongst other major component libraries (`Material UI`, `Ant Design`, `Evergreen`, and `Fast`) Switch appears to be a more prominently used name.

-2. Remove Label

-With a form component in the works, Label is no longer necessary for the Switch component.
-The API is drastically simplified by this change.

 [Open UI](https://open-ui.org/components/switch)
 [Epic Issue](https://github.com/microsoft/fluentui/issues/19409)